noti-rs/noti/docs/Filetype.md

 Image()
 ```

-The parentheses is important for declaring widgets and type values!
+The parentheses is important for declaring widgets and type values, and you
+cannot omit him!

 The `FlexContainer` widget is very different because it have `children` in which
 you can declare inner widgets.
 Syntax: